icann/rdap-conformance-tool/docs/std_95/common_structures.md

 }
 ```
 8. If the JSON name _keyData_ exists, the value shall pass the following:
-    1. The keyData data structure must be a syntactically valid array of JSON objects.
+    1. Test case [-12018](#id-testCase-12018){ #id-testCase-12018 }: The keyData data structure must be a syntactically valid array of JSON objects.
 ``` json
 {
   "code": -12018,